-This guide walks through all the basics for growing lilacs (Syringa) including plant choices, how or if to prune, growing lilacs in pots, and how to propagate from cuttings.
+This guide walks through all the basics for growing lilacs (Syringa) including how to choose the right lilac for your space, when or if to prune, and how to grow lilacs in containers.

 If you love classic flowering plants, also see these tips for growing peonies.

 Growing Lilacs (Syringa)

 Let’s get into all the basics for growing lilacs.
 I’ll give you a quick overview of the different types of lilacs and then answer frequently asked questions about pruning, growing tips, growing in pots, and more.

 If you grew up somewhere with a big old reliable lilac, you likely have a sentimental attachment to those gorgeous multi-faceted flowers wafting their fragrance through the air.
 I know I do.

 When planted in the right spot, lilacs can live for decades and longer with little or no maintenance.

 Deciduous flowering shrub

 • Hardiness zones 3 to 7 (some exceptions)

 • Full sun 6+ total hours per day